 - This destruction would threaten the food security and cultural identity of Indigenous communities who have stewarded these lands since time immemorial.

 What has Earthjustice been doing to defend the Arctic Refuge?

 - In April 2018, when Trump administration released its notice of intent to explore oil and gas drilling in the Arctic Refuge, Earthjustice and other prominent environmental organizations came together in a coalition along with local Indigenous people.
 Today, there are four separate lawsuits challenging the initial adoption of the program.

-- Earthjustice is currently representing Audubon, Center for Biological Diversity, Friends of the Earth, and NRDC (which also serves as co-counsel) in a legal challenge over the legitimacy of the drilling program because of the administration’s failures to comply with the National Environmental Protection Act, Endangered Species Act, and Refuge Administration Act.
+- Earthjustice is currently representing Audubon, Center for Biological Diversity, Friends of the Earth, and NRDC (which also serves as co-counsel) in a legal challenge over the legitimacy of the drilling program because of the administration’s failures to comply with the National Environmental Policy Act, Endangered Species Act, and Refuge Administration Act.